dabsdamoon/tacotron_tensorflow2.0/README.md

 Attention: https://www.tensorflow.org/tutorials/text/nmt_with_attention </br>

 Notice that I haven't used tensorflow_addon library since it doesn't seem to be fully compatible with Tensorflow >= 2.0.0. </br>
-Also, I added an option to choosen between regular and monotonic attention since monotonic attention shows faster convergences in both language cases.
+Also, I added an option to choose between regular and monotonic attention since monotonic attention shows faster convergences in both language cases.
 For more information about monotonic attention, visit https://arxiv.org/abs/1704.00784 or https://vimeo.com/240608543 if you prefer presentation </br>

 ## Requirements
 * Python=3.7